-To appeal the decision of an administrative leave, please complete the online form: Title IX Appeal Form.
+To appeal the decision of an administrative leave, please complete the online form here.

 This provision shall not be construed to modify any rights under Section 504 of the Rehabilitation Act of 1973 (Section 504) or the Americas with Disabilities Act (ADA).
 Thus, administrative leave may occur, but only to the extent that it confirms with the requirements of Section 504 and the ADA.